Newsela: Partnerships

-Newsela's ongoing partnership with The Virginia School Consortium for Learning (VaSCL) enables members to access Newsela content, technology and professional learning at a discounted rate, as of December 2020.
+Newsela's partnership with The Virginia School Consortium for Learning (VaSCL) enables members to access Newsela at a discounted rate, as of December 2020.

 In response to the COVID-19 pandemic, Newsela announced a partnership with NWEA to help teachers differentiate instruction.
 After a student takes a MAP Growth assessment, Newsela will automatically show teachers content at that student's reading level.

 BrainPop and Newsela formed a partnership on October 10, 2017.
-Users can access Newsela's resources directly from BrainPop topic pages.
+Users can access Newsela's resources directly from BrainPop's topic pages.

 Newsela editor-in-chief Jennifer Coogan partnered with the American Press Institute to help combat fake news websites in the United States in October 2016.

 Features

 Newsela offers news articles that can be customized to match a student's reading level.
-Newsela's over 14,000 texts come from more than 175 publishers, including the Associated Press and Encyclopedia Britannica.
+Newsela's texts come from publishers including the Associated Press and Encyclopedia Britannica.
 The company offers supplemental instructional materials, including assessments, lessons and professional development.
 English language arts (ELA), Social Studies, Science and Social and Emotional Learning (SEL) content are available in English and Spanish.

-Other versions

 Due to concerns about mature content, Newsela has created Newsela Elementary, with articles targeted toward elementary school students.
 Newsela also created Newsela PRO, a paid upgrade for teachers to use more features.

-Reception

-Common Sense Media Education reviewer Patricia Monticello Kievlan rated Newsela five stars.